Imagine the Swan: Reception

 "Imagine the Swan" was released in May 1969 as a single in the United States, backed with "Conversation Off Floral Street".
 It peaked at #9 on the Billboard Bubbling Under Hot 100 Chart and #77 on the Cashbox chart.
 In Canada, the single peaked at #59.

 Record World called "Imagine the Swan" a "nifty pretty ditty" and "good contemporary rock."
 Billboard called it "smooth rock" with "strong material and performance."
 Cash Box called it "delightful" and said "Ballad in a melancholy tone is supported by a relatively simple instrumental track with well-worked time changes and a stunning organ close."
-Allmusic critic Matthew Greenwald noted that the lyrics were about a "lonely spinster", similar to the Odyssey and Oracle song "Rose for Emily", and that the melody was based on Johan Sebastian Bach's The Well-Tempered Clavier.
+Allmusic critic Matthew Greenwald noted that the lyrics were about a "lonely spinster", similar to the Odessey and Oracle song "Rose for Emily", and that the melody was based on Johan Sebastian Bach's The Well-Tempered Clavier.

 Ultimate Classic Rock critic Michael Gallucci rated it as the Zombies' 7th greatest song, calling it "a sweet coda to a too-brief career."